To say this was the trip I had waited for my entire life would be an understatement, but I didn’t know that before I

 Travelling with my sister (who is in architecture) certainly added focus to the trip.
 I learned about shear bracing on the outside of buildings (to stabilize against lateral movement, used in earthquake zones) among other things.
 We had fun recalling stories of our grandmother, then a youth herself, being instructed to put the baby in the fireplace (unlit, of course) or under a door frame when an earthquake tremor was felt.
-Places like door frames have added structural reinforcement and can offer added protection from crumbling debris.
+Places like door frames add structural reinforcement and can offer additional protection during an earthquake.

 Below, this photo of my grandmother with a couple of her childhood friends always amused me.
 Grandma on the right.